dermeister0/candy/docs/calculations.rst

         - ``ShuffleChars`` shuffles the whole characters pool before password generation;
         - ``MakeReadOnly`` the flag is itended to be used for SecureString only, make it read only;

-.. function:: void SetCharactersPool(String pool)
+.. function:: void SetCharactersPool(string pool)

     Use custom characters pool instead of default one.
 If this parameter is set generation does not take into account ``CharacterClasses`` property.